-- Professional employee means an employee exempt from the Fair Labor Standards Act and whose primary duty is the performance of work: - (1) Requiring knowledge of an advanced type in a field of science or learning customarily acquired by a prolonged course of specialized intellectual instruction; or - 26 (2) Requiring invention, imagination, originality, or talent in a recognized field of artistic 27 or creative endeavor, - 28 Seasonal employee means an employee who is hired into a position for which the customary annual employment is four (4) months or less and for which the period of employment begins
+Professional employee means one performing work that requires special and theoretical knowledge that is usually acquired through college training or through work experience and other training that provides comparable knowledgean employee exempt from the Fair Labor Standards Act and whose primary duty is the performance of work:

+- (1) Requiring knowledge of an advanced type in a field of science or learning customarily acquired by a prolonged course of specialized intellectual instruction; or - (2) Requiring invention, imagination, originality, or talent in a recognized field of artistic or creative endeavor,-

-30 each calendar year in approximately the same part of the year, such as summer or winter, for
+Seasonal employee means an employee who is hired into a position for which the customary annual employment is four (4) months or less and for which the period of employment begins each calendar year in approximately the same part of the year, such as summer or winter, for reasons related to work demands that arise during those parts of the year.

-- 31 reasons related to work demands that arise during those parts of the year. - Supervisor means any individual who customarily and regularly devotes a majority of work time to supervision of two or more employees and has authority to hire, transfer, suspend, layoff, recall, promote, demote, discharge, assign, evaluate, reward or discipline other

-35 employees, or adjust grievances, or effectively to recommend any such actions.
-With respect to

-36 the Fire Department, "supervisor" includes all personnel at the rank of battalion chief or above.
+Supervisor means any individual who, in the sole and final determination of the city manager, customarily and regularly devotes a majority of work time to supervision of two or more employees and has authority to hire, transfer, suspend, layoff, recall, promote, demote, discharge, assign, evaluate, reward or discipline other employees, or adjust grievances, or effectively to recommend any such actions.
+With respect to the Fire Department, "supervisor" includes all personnel at the rank of <a href="https://linear.com/li